Generalized cluster algorithms for Potts lattice gauge theory: Cluster algorithms for PLGT

-\begin{enumalgorithm} \item For each plaquette $x \in X$, sample $\alpha$ uniformly over $[0,1]$ and set \item Let $P_{t+1}$ comprise all vertices and edges of $X$, and all plaquettes $x$ where $\omega_{t+1}(x)=1$. \item Uniformly sample $f_{t+1}$ from $Z^1\paren{P_{t+1};\Z_q}$, and set $t \coloneqq t+1$. \item Return to \ref{algorithm:psw:step:omega} unless a suitable convergence threshold is met. \end{enumalgorithm} \end{boxedalgorithm}
+\begin{enumalgorithm} \item For each plaquette $x \in X$, sample $\alpha$ uniformly over $[0,1]$ and set \item Let $P_{t+1}$ comprise all vertices and edges of $X$, and all plaquettes $x$ where $\omega_{t+1}(x)=1$. \item Uniformly sample $f_{t+1}$ from $Z^1\paren{P_{t+1};\Z(q)}$, and set $t \coloneqq t+1$. \item Return to \ref{algorithm:psw:step:omega} unless a suitable convergence threshold is met. \end{enumalgorithm} \end{boxedalgorithm}

-\begin{lemma} Because the Markov chain $\mathcal M$ simulated by the plaquette Swendsen--Wang algorithm (Algorithm \ref{algorithm:psw}) is irreducible and aperiodic, it has a unique stationary distribution. \end{lemma} Lemma \ref{lemma:irreducible-aperiodic} immediately implies the following theorem.
+\begin{lemma} The Markov chain $\mathcal M$ simulated by the plaquette Swendsen--Wang algorithm (Algorithm \ref{algorithm:psw}) is irreducible and aperiodic, so it has a unique stationary distribution. \end{lemma} Lemma \ref{lemma:irreducible-aperiodic} immediately implies the following theorem.

 \begin{theorem} The $q$-state Potts lattice gauge theory $\nu$ is a reversible distribution for $\mathcal M$, and so is the unique stationary distribution for $\mathcal M$. \end{theorem} \begin{proof}\allowdisplaybreaks Let $f$ and $f^*$ be cochains.
-Algorithm \ref{algorithm:psw} tells us that the probability $\P(f \to f^*)$ of sampling $f^*$ given $f$ is the product of the conditional distributions in Proposition \ref{proposition:conditionals}.
+Algorithm \ref{algorithm:psw} tells us that the probability $\P(f^* \mid f)$ of sampling $f^*$ given $f$ is the product of the conditional distributions in Proposition \ref{proposition:conditionals}.
 With Proposition \ref{proposition:marginals}'s assertion that $\K(f, -) = \nu(f)$, we can say that

+so $\nu$ is a reversible --- and thus stationary --- distribution for $\mathcal M$.
+By Lemma \ref{lemma:irreducible-aperiodic}, Potts lattice gauge theory is the unique stationary distribution for $\mathcal M$. \end{proof}